Kathy145/familyCookbookManager/Planning/PSEUDO.md

     *(You may request to use an alternative to Handlebars.
 Contact your squad leader for more information.)
 4. CLI: touch index.js
 5. Create models and link them to the database.
-6. Create a couple pieces of seed data so that can see data retrieved from your database (by a mongoose model) show up on the page later.
+6. Create a few records of seed data to see data retrieved from your database (by a mongoose model) show up on the page later.
   - CLI: (While running mongod)
     - node db/seed.js === list of databases
+  - Seed your mlab database. $ heroku run node db/seed.js
 7. Build controllers and routing, to 'funnel' or direct the data into your handlebars views.
 8. Build your views and add CSS styling.
 9. Add new features!